TITLES AND

 "The Camera" (05/03/59):

-Timmy's new camera and an unpleasant neighbor who wants to hunt pheasant on the Martins' land figure in a story in which Uncle Petrie and Paul help Timmy find subjects for his photos.
+Timmy's new camera, won in a vitamin-counting contest at the local drugstore, and an unpleasant neighbor who wants to hunt pheasant on the Martins' land figure in a story in which Uncle Petrie and Paul help Timmy find subjects for his photos.
 Amos Lovejoy: Daniel White.
 Sheriff Miller: Robert Foulk.

 During the show's original syndication run, this was one of two episodes—the other being sixth season's "The UNICEF Story"—never released for telecast.
 The Wrather Corporation also produced the popular Lone Ranger TV series and Clayton Moore and Silver, who make a cameo appearance, were "spokesmen" for the Peace Patrol.
 Since this episode was withdrawn from the original syndication, I have included a longer than usual summary for it.